Banks and Russian Aggression in Ukraine

 BankTrack

-On 24th February 2022, Russia began its illegal invasion of Ukraine, causing death and destruction on a massive scale a and forcing millions of residents to flee their homes in search of safety.
+On 24th February 2022, Russia began its full-scale illegal invasion of Ukraine, causing death and destruction on a massive scale and forcing millions of residents to flee their homes in search of safety.
 Thankfully, the abhorrent actions of the Russian state have been met with an unprecedented global response, with countries and companies alike exerting maximum pressure on Russia to end the war.

 -